-The previous version of the proposal showed no connection to the SW Lane Accessway, affecting the proposal's ability to meet many of the design guidelines.
-As indicated above in the Procedural History, on page 6, the applicant has been in negotiations with the owners of Riva on the Park, in order to secure access across the landscaped southern portion of the site.
+A previous version of the proposal showed no connection to the SW Lane Accessway, affecting the proposal's ability to meet many of the design guidelines.
+As indicated above in the Procedural History, on page 6, Alamo Manhattan has reached an agreement with the owners of Riva on the Park, in order to secure access across the landscaped southern portion of the site.
 Side-facing stoops and walkways are now shown accessing SW Lane, providing occupants of this building direct access to SW Lane.
 With these pedestrian connections, the proposal now respects the Portland block structure.
-Refinement of these connections is further discussed below under Guideline B1-2.
+This quideline is met.

-A4.
+- A4.
 Use Unifying Elements.
-Integrate unifying elements and/or develop new features that help unify and connect individual buildings and different areas.

-A4-1 Integrate Ecological Concepts in Site And Development Design.
-Incorporate ecological concepts as integral components of urban site and development designs.

-A4-2 Integrate Stormwater Management Systems in Development.
+Integrate unifying elements and/or develop new features that help unify and connect individual buildings and different areas. - A4-1 Integrate Ecological Concepts in Site And Development Design.
+Incorporate ecological concepts as integral components of urban site and development designs. - A4-2 Integrate Stormwater Management Systems in Development.
 Integrate innovative stormwater management systems with the overall site and development designs.